OpenLongTrails/OpenLongTrailsData/appalachian-trail/README.md

 Appalachian Trail

 Source: OpenStreetMap.
-The Appalachian Trail ("AT") is relation 156553 and is available at: https://www.openstreetmap.org/relation/156553
+The Appalachian Trail is relation 156553 and is available at: https://www.openstreetmap.org/relation/156553

 Method used to obtain this route data: